Aeonium Sunburst [Ee-OH-nee-um, Suhn-Buhst] is an evergreen plant belonging to the Crassulaceae family and native to the Canary Islands.

 It may get leggy branches due to the weight of the large rosettes, which should be cut off.

 It’s best to repot the broken stem for new growth.

-The majority of Aeonium plants die after blooming unless they produce side shoots which helps them to continue on living.
+The majority of Aeonium plants die after blooming unless they produce side shoots that help them to continue living.

 How To Propagate Sunburst Succulent

 The Aeonium plant propagates easily through the stem cuttings.
 As mentioned above, it is a monocarpic succulent and dies after flowering.